Understanding the Derivative of x² + 5: A full breakdown

 Further Exploration: Higher-Order Derivatives

 It is possible to take the derivative of the derivative, resulting in the second derivative.
-The second derivative of f(x) = x² + 5 is found by differentiating f'(x) = 2x.
+Here's the thing — the second derivative of f(x) = x² + 5 is found by differentiating f'(x) = 2x.
 Applying the power rule again, we get f''(x) = 2.

 Higher-order derivatives provide additional information about the function's behavior.
-For example, the second derivative represents the concavity of the function.
+Because of that, for example, the second derivative represents the concavity of the function.
 A positive second derivative indicates a concave up shape, while a negative second derivative indicates a concave down shape.

 Addressing Common Questions (FAQ)